sous-chefs/grafana/README.md

 #### grafana::default
 The default recipe will:

-- install Grafana from `master` into `/opt/grafana/master` and create a symlink called `current` in the same directory to `master`
+- install Grafana via downloaded system package
-- install `nginx` and serve the grafana application
+- install `nginx` to proxy the grafana application

-If you want to use the file distribution of Grafana update `node['grafana']['install_type']` attribute to `file`.
+If you want to install the Grafana package repository, update `node['grafana']['install_type']` attribute to `package`.
 Set `node['grafana']['checksum']` to appropriate sha256 value of latest archive file.

+Nginx is used to proxy Grafana to run on port 80 as well other proxying for Elaticsearch.
 If you don't want this cookbook to handle the webserver config simply set `node['grafana']['webserver']` to `''` in a role/environment/node somewhere.
-Please note that in this case you have to set `node['grafana']['user']`.

-Nginx recipe, by default, will configure the appropriate proxy to your ElasticSearch server such that you don't have to expose it to the world.

 **NOTE**
 There is **NO** security enabled by default on any of the content being served.